What is the start date for the Fall 2014 term?

 On average, the Admissions Committee looks for GRE scores of 600/151 Quantitative and 500/153 Verbal, and a score of 100 or better on the TOEFL (for international students).
 However, each application is reviewed and considered on an individual case-by-case basis, and these average scores can vary.

-Do you accept the IBT test in lieu of the TOEFL, and if so, what is the average score?
+Do you accept the IBT (internet based TOEFL) test in lieu of the TOEFL?

-No, we unfortunately do not accept the IBT test.
-The TOEFL is a required component of the application for all international students whose native language is not English.
+Yes, the IBT test is the TOEFL.
+This is a required component of the application for all international students whose native language is not English.
 Additional information on foreign language requirements for Georgetown University can be found on the Application Requirements Checklist page of the website for the Graduate School of Arts and Sciences.

 What is the ETS code for sending GRE scores?